-Node 10 experimental flag for ESM modules
+Node 10 experimental flag for importing/exporting ES6 modules in Node

 Even if I jump ship and start using the experimental flag for new projects that I am creating, using ES6 modules in node is still not that easy.
 As soon as you reference an npm package, you will get an error saying that the code being referenced is not in the Michael Jackson script format aka their file extensions are not ending with “.mjs”.
 Now I cannot control the npm registry.
 So this experimental flag usage was not something that I could have used in any project since a node project without npm packages is pretty much useless these days.
 And I will never work on getting the interoperability among these two correct since there are better ways out there.

 What other options do I have?

 The other option would have been to use babel as we have been doing for ages.
 Babel would then transpile our ES6 code to ES5 code and then we can run our server using the transpiled code.
 I have previously written about using Babel to import/export ES6 modules using Node, but setting up Babel is a pain and an additional step which I would prefer avoiding whenever I can.